whitneyburton/portfolios/students/bret_doucette/20151002-bret-doucette-m2.markdown

 ### Areas of Emphasis

-My initial area of emphasis for this module was improving how I tackeled problems.
-Part or even a majority of my module one stress was me doubting myself, especially in situations where doubt was not warranted.
-To combat this I became better at handling difficult sitatuins.
+For this module, I wanted to focus on how I tackled problems.
+A lot of stress from module one was related to me doubting myself and being  hard on myself.
+To combat this, I tried to become better at not becoming overwhelmed when facing difficult problems or when working with people that solved problems quicker.
+I improved but still struggled.
+My strategy was to focus on small problems; breaking them into logical components instead of focusing on the entire problem.

+I also wanted to improve my public speaking abilities so I gave two lightning talks and volunteered to be one of the leaders for 1508's student orientation

 ### End of Module Assessment